-As discussed above, the case interviews are designed to test a basket of skills: mental math ability, data analysis, your ability to structure a problem, to size a market, and so on.
-Essentially, the case interview is specifically formulated to test whether you can do the work required at the common entry points into a consulting career (Analyst, Associate or Consultant).
-The fit interview is different.
+While the case interview is designed to test a basket of skills: mental math ability, data analysis, your ability to structure a problem, the fit interview is a different beast.

 "We love to see candidates who have demonstrated deep leadership experience.
-We give much more credit to those who are the President or Head of something versus just the supporting role (eg club VP).
-Focus should be on a few quality leadership positions, not the quantity of roles the person held." - Genelle Bullert Kahan, former Manager at Bain & Co.
+We give much more credit to those who are the President or Head of something versus just the supporting role (e.g., club VP).
+The focus should be on a few quality leadership positions, not the quantity of roles the person held."

 Finally, the firms are looking for people who really, really want to be part of that firm!
 What exactly does this mean?
 At its core, the firm is simply trying to determine: if they make you an offer that you'll likely accept.
 Just as top universities care about their yield (the percentage of accepted offers over number of offers given out), the firms track and care about this metric as well.

 "We always asked ourselves: is this person likely to accept an offer at Bain?
 You'd be shocked, but people often talk about their "other options" in PE and VC.
 If we don't think they are truly interested in consulting and/or Bain, we'll pass on them.
 It is actually pretty easy to gauge someone's interest.
 So my advice to candidates is to show you are enthusiastic about consulting and the company you are interviewing for!
 I know this sounds obvious, but it really isn't.
 We LOVE to hear it when people talk about why they like Bain, whether it's the people, the culture, the focus on results, etc. A great question for a candidate to ask is: "why did you choose Bain?"
 This always gets the interviewer talking about themselves (which most love to do) and gives the candidate an easy foray to explicitly state their interest."